Xanth3/design-patterns-sandbox/Creational/Singleton/README.md

 # Singleton Pattern

-This folder contains a C# implementation of the Singleton design pattern.

-## Description
+**Category:** Creational

-Ensures a class has only one instance and provides a global point of access to it.
+The Singleton pattern ensures a class has only one instance and provides a global point of access to it.

+---

+## Structure

+- `Singleton` – The class that manages its sole instance and provides access to it.

+---

 ## Usage